kenjennings/AGD-Mads/README.md

 ---

+The assembly code for the Atari depends on my MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.

+The MADS 6502 assembler is here: http://http://mads.atari8.info

+I generally build in eclipse from the WUDSN ide.
+WUDSN can be found here: https://www.wudsn.com/index.php

+---

 The 6502 is the same between platforms.
 Basic logic, math, and such are identical in the programs.
 Generally speaking some graphics features are similar:

 - The actual bitmap arrangement of data for high-res and multi-color character sets is the same on the C64 as the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)